wethod/learning-center-source/content/alerts/index.md

 This alert means that your project has already an approved budget but lacks of a concept.
 What's the project's proposal?
 Any ideas?

 *How to solve it?* Head to the project's canvas and drop just a few lines about the project's proposal in the widget "Concept".
 Share with your team these great ideas!

+### Missing project's type

+This alert means that your project lacks a Project Type.
+A Project Type is required for all projects or only for chargeable ones according to your alert settings!

+*How to solve it?* Head to the project's pipeline and assign a Project Type.